pdk/bikexyz/app/views/pages/about.md

 ### About Patrick

-Patrick began his internet-based career in 1993.
+Patrick began his internet career in 1993.
-Partners Patrick, Paul and John founded Kuentos Communications, Inc. to bring the internet to Guam.
-When we told people
-"we sell internet access" the response was "what's 'internet'?"
+He, along with partners Paul and John, founded Kuentos Communications to bring the internet to Guam.
+When potential customers were told "We sell internet access!" the response was "What's 'internet'?"
 Kuentos was acquired by [MCV](http://www.mcvguam.com).

 Later Patrick helped build GetActive.com, an on-line advocacy and fundraising platform